marinosoftware/DeviceCheckSample/README.md

 # DeviceCheck Sample
 DeviceCheck is a new iOS 11 API that gives you access to two bits of data per-device, per-developer that your associated server can use in its business logic.
-Here's a fully working sample.
+You can read more about DeviceCheck on [our blog](https://www.marinosoftware.com/insights/how-to-prevent-fraud-without-compromising-user-privacy-devicecheck-on-ios-11).

+This project contains a fully working sample app and server to demonstrate DeviceCheck on iOS 11.

 # Getting started
 All you have to do in the iOS project is change the host to your NodeJS server's IP.
 You can do this in ViewController.swift: